Noah369-Create/mlproject/README.md

 # End-to-End Machine Learning Project with CI/CD

 This project demonstrates an **end-to-end machine learning workflow** with Continuous Integration and Continuous Deployment (CI/CD) using **GitHub Actions**.
-It uses Python, Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn, CatBoost, XGBoost, Flask, and Dill for creating, training, deploying, and managing machine learning models.
+It uses Python, Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn, CatBoost, XGBoost, Flask, and Dill for creating, training, deploying, and managing machine learning models

 ## Table of Contents
 - [Project Overview](#project-overview)